 Start at the visitor centre and take the track over the dune and through the campground to Norman Beach, then turn left and head south (make sure you keep below the high tide mark to avoid shore-bird eggs, which are frequently laid on the upper part of the beach).
 The beach provides good views out to the Glennie Group of islands to the east as well as Cleft Group to the south, including the intimidating-looking Cleft Island, better known as skull rock; rangers exploring the cave high up on it’s granite cliffs have discovered a pile of cannon balls, presumably left by a passing ship using the island for target practice.

-At the southern end of the beach take the track around Norman Point, which offers more great views across Norman Bay, to Little Oberon Bay, a small white beach nestled under the rocky slopes of Mount Oberon.
+At the southern end of the beach pick up the track around Norman Point, which offers more great views across Norman Bay.
+At the tip of the point a short side-track leads to a large rocky viewpoint.
+From here the track descends to the white sands of Little Oberon Bay, a great destination on its own.

-The track picks up from the southern end of the beach, winding through the coastal vegetation to the broad straight expanse of Oberon Bay.
-Stroll along the beach, checking out the flotsam and jetsam, to an overnight hikers campsite about a kilometre down the beach, before turning around and returning the way you came to Tidal River.
+To continue south, walk along the beach and locate the track at the southern end of the beach.
+The well-made path winds through coastal vegetation, passing a superb viewpoint then dropping to the broad expanse of Oberon Bay.
+Stroll along the beach, checking out the flotsam and jetsam, to an overnight hikers campsite about a kilometre down the beach.
+This is a great spot to stay overnight if you want to enjoy the sunset at the beach, or turn around now and return the way you came to Tidal River.